Timinator2000/PySkillz-Contributor-Manual/markdowns/01 - making contributions/06 - the python files.md

 # exercise_name.py

-The contents of this file are shown to the user in the code window.
+The contents of this file are shown to the learner in the code window.
 Keep it very short.

 For exercises that have input parameters and return values (`pyskillz_tools.Exercise`), provide only a minimal function stub.